harsh-jain03/Search-Engine/README.md

-# CodeQuest Search Engine
+# Search Engine

-Welcome to the CodeQuest: Search Engine repository!
+Welcome to the Search Engine repository!
 This project provides a web application that allows users to search for coding questions from LeetCode (LC).
 Currently, it only supports LeetCode, but can be extended to different platforms in the future.

 ## Prerequisite